Whether you have just 2 days in Greece or one month, you need to know where to go and how to spend your time in this beautiful country.

 Greece Trip Costs

-But if you travel in the shoulder season – spring or fall – you’ll find more bargains.
-You can get a good hotel room for 50-70€, and hostels for 25€ or less.
+But if you travel in the shoulder season—spring or fall—you’ll find more bargains.
+You can get a good hotel room for 50-70€, and hostels for 25€ or less, especially if you go to less touristy destinations.
 I suggest making your Greece travel plans in this season to get the best experience and prices!

 Winter is the cheapest time to visit Greece, but the islands will be mostly shut down and very quiet.
 You’ll pay 30-50€ for a normal hotel room, and hostels will be very cheap if they’re open – your Greece travel budget will go farthest in this season if you’re ok with a more chill vibe and pace.